 The PLD recommended picture book lists outline quality age appropriate titles to read children at specific ages.
 The lists have been created by speech pathologists with the aim of promoting the development of oral language skills.
-Additional recommended readings: Why read your child’s favourite books over and over?
-Read to your child, even after […]
+Points to remember when choosing a book for 9-12 year olds: Complex themes.
+Little repetition within texts.
+Full story […]

 The PLD recommended picture book lists outline quality age appropriate titles to read children at specific ages.
 The lists have been created by speech pathologists

-A booklet that provides an overview of language, literacy and motor milestones for children in Years 3 to 6 (Middle to Upper Primary – 8 to 11 year olds).
+A booklet that provides an overview of Oral Language and literacy milestones for children in Years 3 to 6 (Middle to Upper Primary – 8 to 12 year olds).
 Tips for home and causes for concern are also outlined.
 The booklet can be photocopied back to back and then folded in half to provide a compact reference.